Naval Criminal Investigative Service: Major Case Response Team

 The Major Case Response Team (MCRT) is tasked with processing crime scenes and collecting evidence.
-They collect fingerprints and biological trace, impression, and other evidence, as well as photograph the scene and make sketches of important details.
+They collect fingerprints and biological traces, impressions, and other evidence, as well as photograph the scene and make sketches of important details.
 There are 27 deployable MCRTs stationed around the world.
 They respond to death scenes and assist with the investigation of many other high-impact crimes, including sexual and/or aggravated assaults, acts of arson and wrongful destruction, and thefts.
 MCRT members also relieve the case agents (special agents assigned to lead investigations in the field) of crime scene responsibilities by conducting complex searches, attending autopsies, and performing other duties related to their areas of specialized training.

 Even though all special agents possess the requisite skills for proper crime scene investigation after attending the mandatory Special Agent Basic Training Program, the MCRT was developed as a concept to lend a professional approach to crime scene processing.
-Special agents from all disciplines are trained in additional crime scene processing techniques and are called out on major incidents to search, locate, photograph, document, collect and preserve physical evidence.
+Special agents from all disciplines are trained in additional crime scene processing techniques and are called out on major incidents to search, locate, photograph, document, collect, and preserve physical evidence.

 Office of the Inspector General

 The NCIS Office of the Inspector General (OIG) investigates allegations of waste, fraud, abuse, mismanagement, and misconduct by NCIS personnel.
 The OIG is headed by an Inspector General (IG) who serves at the pay grade of GS-15 or higher, and is appointed with the concurrence of the Naval Inspector General and reports directly to the Director of NCIS.
-The Inspector General also serves additional duty on the staff of the Naval Inspector General.
+The Inspector General also serves additional duties on the staff of the Naval Inspector General.
 The NCIS Inspector General is assisted by the NCIS Deputy Inspector General.

 The IG directs the development of NCIS inspection, compliance oversight, and employee misconduct investigative priorities and performance requirements.
 They advise the Director and deputy directors on personnel and personnel-related decisions including, but not limited to: promotions, transfers, and awards nominations; issuance of non-police badges; and issuance of firearms authorization and firearms to non-agent personnel.
-The IG keeps the Director, deputy directors, and other NCIS executives informed on all matters pertaining to NCIS component performance evaluation, regulatory compliance, and personnel integrity.
+The IG keeps the Director, deputy directors, and other NCIS executives informed on all matters about NCIS component performance evaluation, regulatory compliance, and personnel integrity.